20Bubba20/Painful-Prep/README.md

 Code Milestone 3: `two_marker_detect` now supports more diverse marker placement, which should improve reliability as users do not have to worry about specific marker placement.
 On branch `saving_test_runs` a test system has been developed that returns the average accuracy/error of running all test images with the appropriate dimension calculation functions.

-Code Milestone 4: The `android application` is runnable, which should improve usability as the application is now mobile.
+Code Milestone 4: The front-end is now usable, but has not been linked up to the back-end yet.
+On `Logan_Branch`, a version of the front-end that connects to the back-end is in development.

 ## Contributing